IfSR - Multiplicative thinking

 - the Universal Resources Hub (staff only)

-Visit the Interview for student reasoning web page for information on the purpose of the assessment.
+Visit the Interview for Student Reasoning web page for information on the purpose of the assessment suite.

 Visit the Literacy and numeracy professional learning web page for more professional learning opportunities in the practical application of evidence-based teaching of numeracy.